 - Diet: Radically reduced or increased appetite, resulting in rapid weight gain or loss.
 Similarly, digestive problems may exist in those with depression.

 - Physical pain: Back pain, headaches, or cramps.

 - Suicidal thoughts: Frequent or recurring suicidal thoughts, attempts.

 - Fatigue: Lack of energy, lack of motivation, and apathy.

 If you or someone you know is experiencing the above depression symptoms, call a suicide hotline.
-If you are experiencing the above symptoms, we encourage you to schedule an initial consultation with our of our therapists in Taylor or Bloomfield Hills, Michigan.
+If you are experiencing the above symptoms, we encourage you to schedule an initial consultation with our of our therapists in Taylor, Michigan.
 Your symptoms will be addressed professionally, discreetly, and while ensuring your complete comfort with the treatment process.

 Treatment Options for Depression in Michigan

 Depression can be treated with a range of approaches.
 Because symptoms vary from person to person, forms of treatment exist to closely match the problems faced by a person with major depression.